JavierOchoa/pong/README.md

 # PONG Game

-Classic pong game made with python using tkinter
+Classic pong game made with python using tkinter that keeps track of players points

 ![pong](PONG_image.png)